Liu Xiu the Emperor Guangwu of Han — Extraordinary Revenge Emperor on Back of Cattle and His Love Triangle

 Because of his “magical” power, as long as he was the commander, his army would win, no matter how difficult those battles used to be, or how strong were their enemies.

 As expected, Liu Xiu unified the whole of the nation, reestablished a centralized government, and became the Emperor Guangwu of Han.

-Decades of wars caused large scale destruction nationwide, so the priority of his new empire was to recover agriculture and economy.
+Decades of wars caused large-scale destruction nationwide, so the priority of his new empire was to recover agriculture and the economy.

 Great Reign of Emperor Guangwu

 Emperor Guangwu of Han freed slaves, lowered taxes, and applied a strict registration system of farmland and population while weakening big landlords’ power.